-$1^{st}$ offense = No participation in that day's session and parent is notified.
+1^{st} offense = No participation in that day's session and parent is notified.

-$2^{nd}$ offense = One week suspension from athletic participation, (5 days, including Saturday or Sunday if that day is part of the team's schedule).
+2^{nd} offense = One week suspension from athletic participation, (5 days, including Saturday or Sunday if that day is part of the team's schedule).

-$3^{rd}$ offense = Dismissal from the team in session at the same time the third offense is committed.
+3^{rd} offense = Dismissal from the team in session at the same time the third offense is committed.

-When travel to away games requires early dismissal, only those participants who have secured the necessary teacher approval will be allowed early release.
-Permission can be rescinded if student action warrants.
+When travel to away games requires early dismissal, the Athletic Director or Assistant Athletic Director will email staff.
+Students are responsible for making up the work they missed.
+Permission can be rescinded if student action warrants or if a student is not in good academic standing.